 5. Does the program represent volunteers as saviors or heroes in its photos or media?

-- Do recruitment or other outreach materials serve an educative function, shaping expectations for ethical engagement?
+- Do recruitment or other outreach materials serve an educational function, shaping expectations for community-driven, partnership-based engagement?

-- Does it reflect a “white savior” dynamic, or does it show the dignity of people in host communities partnering with outsiders to learn together (Cole, 2012)?
+- Does it reflect a “white savior” dynamic instead of showing the dignity of people in host communities partnering with outsiders to learn together (Cole, 2012)?

 - Compare their photos to the examples of ethical photography from the GlobalSL website: http://globalsl.org/ethical-photography-contest-4-guidelines-5-examples-100-prize/